Advanced c interview questions and answers

 Why we have taken right most bit of mantissa_data bit one instead of zero?

-Note: Mantissa_data bits are stored from left to right while Exponent_data bits are stored from right to left.
+Note: Mantissa_data bits are stored from left to right, whereas Exponent_data bits are stored from right to left.

 How to check above memory representation is correct?